-According to a study from the National Center on Elder Abuse, it is estimated that “between 1 and 2 million Americans age 65 or older have been injured, exploited, or otherwise mistreated by someone on whom they depended for care or protection.”
-This can include a doctor, nurse, home healthcare worker, family member, or other individual.
-As disturbing as this is, the same center reports that only 1 in 14 incidents are reported to the proper authorities.
-If someone you love, your parent, grandparent, or other elderly relative has been the victim of elder abuse, do not delay in contacting a Philadelphia elder abuse attorney for help.
+According to a study from the National Center on Elder Abuse “between 1 and 2 million Americans age 65 or older have been injured, exploited, or otherwise mistreated by someone on whom they depended for care or protection.”
+Abusers can include doctors, nurses, home health workers, or others.
+As disturbing as this is, only 1 in 14 incidents are reported to the proper authorities.
+If someone you love has been the victim of elder abuse, contact a Philadelphia elder abuse attorney for help.

 Types of Elder Abuse